Why trade ECB meetings with IG?

 |Peter Kažimír||Governor, National Bank of Slovakia (Národná banka Slovenska)||Dove|

 |Olli Rehn||Governor, Bank of Finland (Suomen Pankki)||Dove|

 Fast execution on a huge range of markets

 Enjoy flexible access to more than 16,000 global markets, with reliable execution

 Trade on the move with our natively designed, award-winning trading app

 With 45 years of experience, we’re proud to offer a truly market-leading service

-1 By number of primary relationships with FX traders (Investment Trends UK Leveraged Trading Report released July 2019)
+1 For forex, by number of primary relationships with FX traders (Investment Trends UK Leveraged Trading Report released July 2019)

-2 It’s important to realise that members’ views are not fixed and likely to change over time based on the economy and the council’s inflation rate targets.
-The table above illustrates where the members were thought to stand at the time of writing (20 October 2017).
+2 The views of each member are not fixed and are likely to vary over time as a result of changes in the economy and the government’s inflation rate targets.
+This table illustrates where ECB members are thought to stand at the time writing (9 October 2019).